 Infusion for Depression:

-Each of the first six infusions is $435.
-After that maintenance infusions cost $360.
+Each depression infusion is $375.
 The nasal ketamine can only be purchased from a compounding pharmacy and usually costs between $70 – $90 per month.

 Infusion for Pain: